"More than stupid": Russian fans thumb nose at "humiliating" Olympic ban

 GANGNEUNG, South Korea — Team Russia was most definitely in the building.
 Its official athletes were another story.

-As their home country's pairs skaters took the ice Wednesday inside the Gangneung Ice Arena, Russians decorated in the colors of their flag packed the stands, whooping and whistling with approval.
+As their home country's pairs skaters took the ice Wednesday inside the Gangneung Ice Arena, Russian fans decorated in the colors of their flag packed the stands, whooping and whistling with approval.

 The International Olympic Committee had banned Russian athletes from competing under their nation's delegation in PyeongChang as punishment for a state-sponsored doping scandal stemming from the 2014 Sochi Olympics in Russia.
-Instead, about 170 Russian athletes eligible here must wear nondescript white and gray uniforms and represent a team unceremoniously named the Olympic Athletes from Russia, or OAR.
+Instead, about 170 of them eligible here must wear nondescript white and gray uniforms and represent a team unceremoniously named the Olympic Athletes from Russia, or OAR.

 "More than stupid," Anatoly Yanochkin said of the ban on the Russian team after he watched OAR pairs skaters Evgenia Tarasova and Vladimir Morozov — the gold medal favorites — position themselves for a podium finish.